 Panic attacks can last from a few seconds to 10 minutes.
-An individual experiencing one may feel that they are going mad, going deaf, going blind, can't breathe or are having a heart attack.
-They may be worried that others will notice that they are anxious or that they might lose control and faint or start running or screaming.
-This might make them feel more panicked.
-This is the most important message for them to remember:
+An individual experiencing one may feel that they are going mad, going deaf, going blind, can't

 A PANIC ATTACK CANNOT HARM YOU.
 IT IS NOT LIFE THREATENING AND IT WILL PASS.
 THE KEY IS TO STAY CALM AND BREATHE.